Google's Also Ask: All the Ways to Use These Questions to Improve Your Content Marketing Strategy

 • Questions that clarify the current search query (Making it more specific and hence easier to answer/solve)

-• “Follow-up” questions, i.e. those that may be of interest to a user after he/she finds an answer to his/her current query.
+• “Follow-up” questions, i.e., those that may interest a user after he/she finds an answer to his/her current query.

 people also ask types

-Both of these types are obviously of interest to content creators because they allow them to get a better understanding of any topic and browsing journeys that can result from any search query.
+Both of these types are obviously of interest to content creators because they allow them to better understand any topic and browsing journeys that can result from any search query.

-According to Mozcast, People Also Box currently appear for 83% of Google’s search queries:
+According to Mozcast, People Also Box currently appears for 83% of Google’s search queries

 mozcast (1)